The Deadly Assassin

 The Doctor, his TARDIS and the society of Gallifrey are all most expertly introduced, with the police box making a solid normal materialization at the beginning and an extra appearing act later on, with the Doctor coming out and commenting "What a way to travel!"
 Brilliant.
 The interior/exterior relationship comes across best through the liberal use of the scanner screen, which is particularly well done in this story.
 An establishing model shot of the Capitol and tower complex might have been a nice extra touch, but the setting comes across well from the dialogue between Castellan Spandrell and Commander Hildred.
 Spandrell and Commentator Runcible end up fulfilling the usual explain-the-plot function of the Doctor's companion, since the Doctor is traveling alone in this story.
 They must do so in particularly clever ways during this first episode, as the Doctor necessarily has as little contact with anyone as possible.
 Director David Maloney is in top form, in keeping all the Doctor's motivations crystal clear all the way through.

 The episode's only real drawback is that it has to make do with the dark substandard secondary console room in the TARDIS instead of the proper one.
-This was the first season fourteen story I ever saw, and I was shocked and horrified to see that the white control room described in the novelization was not used on tv.
+This was the first season fourteen story I ever saw, and I was shocked and horrified to see that the white control room described in the novelization was not used on TV.
 How many more stories would suffer this room before the white one returned to rule?
-I had a most sinking feeling about how something disappointing always seems to happen on the Doctor Who screen where the novelisations carried through perfectly.
+I had a most sinking feeling about how something disappointing always seems to happen on the Doctor Who screen where the novelizations carried through perfectly.

 Episode Two is full of investigation and intrigue, episode three sustains itself through some of the sweatiest location material ever, while episode four delivers a very dramatic, mythologically rich conclusion to a wonderful story.
 The plot moves very well.
-The JFK-style conspiracy in this story first unraveled in front of viewers at a time before such things became popular mainstream ways of thinking, and showcases the better side of Robert Holmes' politically-themed writing.
+The JFK-style conspiracy in this story first unravelled in front of viewers at a time before such things became popular mainstream ways of thinking, and showcases the better side of Robert Holmes' politically-themed writing.
 Episode One gives us the events, then episode two gives us the aftermath and consequences, and answers nearly all the questions raised while the events are still fresh in the viewers' minds.

-As if that wasn't enough, Keanu Reeves and the Wachowski Brothers can eat their hearts out - Doctor Who did the Matrix 23 years earlier.
+As if that wasn't enough, Keanu Reeves and the Wachowski Brothers can eat their hearts out - Doctor Who did "The Matrix" 23 years earlier.
 Where Neo takes an entire movie to figure out that he should deal with the environment with his mind instead of his muscles, the Doctor figures it out in his first ten minutes and quickly levels the field between himself and his adversary.

 And then there's Time Lord mythology, for which this has been the defining story ever since it first came out.
 Did it really upset what had gone before?
 Omega went out to a black hole, altered it for Time Lord use (possibly sending it homeward), and got lost in it in the process.
 Rassilon stayed closer to home, capturing and harnessing the black hole on Gallifrey, and taking far more credit.
 It's silly to think either one worked alone; there were probably untold assistants and specialists in various fields involved as well.
 And it is perhaps the Doctor's experience with Omega that allows him to figure out what Rassilon's Eye of Harmony is when every other Time Lord dismisses the legends as meaningless stories.